Sheridan, Indiana: History

 The origins of Sheridan, which started out as Millwood, are vague, owing partly to the loss of all the town's records in 1913 when a disastrous fire destroyed the town hall and many other buildings.
 No documentation supports the popular contention that Egbert Higbee started the town in 1860.
 Higbee, born in Ohio and brought to Adams Township as a child, did, indeed, lay out a town he called Millwood on land adjacent to the district school (built 1851) on the state road.
 He had acquired his land in parcels and filed his town plat in April 1866.
-Only two-and-a-half blocks divided into twenty lots, it was oriented in an east–west direction along the south side of the Lafayette-Noblesville state road, which Higbee designated as Main Street (present day Second Street; his “West Street” became Main).
+Only two-and-a-half blocks divided into twenty lots, it was oriented in an east–west direction along the south side of the Lafayette-Noblesville state road, which Higbee designated as Main Street (present day Second Street; his "West Street" became Main).
 Higbee immediately began to sell off lots to enterprising merchants and a few mill owners, and the little village got its start.
 Higbee himself built a mill and laid out additions to his original plat.
 Caswell Boxley, however, subdivided the south edge of his land, which adjoined Higbee's plat across the state road and he laid out his own plat of Millwood immediately north and extending west of Higbee's.
 The initial town orientation was succeeded by one that placed Main Street in a north–south direction.
 In a few years the hamlet of Millwood applied for a post office and was granted one on January 30, 1871.
-Since there was already an existing post office in a village of the same name in Kosciusko County, this Millwood was rechristened “Sheridan,” in honor of Civil War general Philip Sheridan.
+Since there was already an existing post office in a village of the same name in Kosciusko County, this Millwood was rechristened "Sheridan", in honor of Civil War general Philip Sheridan.
 The town had something of an identity crisis for a few years as some people continued to call it Millwood while others used the new name of Sheridan—even in official records.
 Its location on the state road connecting Noblesville and Lafayette was a good site for an agricultural center.
 By this time other entrepreneurs had laid out additions to Millwood as well, but growth was slow until the coming of the Monon Railroad in 1882 which stimulated a commercial and industrial boom.
 Several significant buildings from that early period survive, including the H.J.
 Thistlethwaite Building, constructed in 1886 to boast an opera house, a lodge room and retail spaces.
+In 1886, the town of Sheridan was officially incorporated.